carpentries-lab/reviews/docs/author_guide.md

 ## JOSE Submission

-When submitting their lesson(s) to The Carpentries Lab, authors may indicate that they wish to also the lesson(s) for publication in JOSE (see question 9 in the checklist above).
+When submitting their lesson(s) to The Carpentries Lab, authors may indicate that they wish to also submit the lesson(s) for publication in JOSE (see question 9 in the checklist above).
 If they choose this option, the authors should submit their lesson(s) to JOSE _after it/they have been accepted to The Carpentries Lab_.